EliPreston/raylib-maze/README.md

 1. Mazectric rulestring (B3/S1234 same as 1234/3)

 ![Alt gif of cells](/img/cell_automation/cell_demo.gif)
-- It looks so chopy because at this point in time I had it so that pressing 's' updated the population by one generation each time (so I was repeatedly button mashing 's')
+- It looks so choppy because at this point in time I had it so that pressing 's' updated the population by one generation each time (so I was repeatedly button mashing 's')

 ![Alt Screenshot of initial population generated](/img/cell_automation/Initial_population.png)